 - Using an electric mixer, add softened butter, one tablespoon at a time, adding the next tablespoon only after the first is combined.
 The mixture will appear sandy in texture.½ cup (113 g) unsalted butter

-- While mixing on low-speed, slowly drizzle in oil.½ cup (120 ml) canola or vegetable oil
+- While mixing on low-speed, slowly drizzle in oil.½ cup (120 ml) canola, vegetable, or avocado oil

 - In a separate bowl or large measuring cup, whisk together buttermilk, lemon zest, lemon juice, eggs, and vanilla extract until combined.¾ cup (180 ml) buttermilk, 2 Tablespoons lemon zest, ¼ cup (60 ml) lemon juice, 4 large eggs, ½ teaspoon vanilla extract